sumn2u/FrontEndChallenge_001/README.md

 You can use any frontend library you like, no limitation on quantity and size.

-The solution has to work in Chromes last version, don't worry about the others.
+The solution has to work in Chrome's last version, don't worry about the others.

 ### What we assess